 Available to all psychology majors

-In an individual pre-registration appointment, you will meet with your assigned advisor for approximately 30 minutes.
-During this time you will review your degree progress and discuss any course concerns and academic planning.
-After this appointment, your advisor will remove your ADV hold.
-New majors are especially encouraged to schedule an individual pre-registration appointment for their first term.
+You may meet with your assigned advisor for approximately 30 minutes.
+During this time, you review degree progress and discuss any concerns you may have and ongoing academic planning.
+Then your advisor removes your advising hold.
+New majors are especially encouraged to schedule this kind of appointment for their first term.

 Group pre-registration session

-Available to psychology majors who declared at least one semester before
+These are available to psychology majors who declared at least one semester ago.

-In a small group setting, students, along with their advisor, review dates, deadlines and important information about registration.
-Each student will then meet briefly with their advisor to review their degree progress and sign their Distribution of Study sheet.
-After this session, the advisor will remove your ADV hold These groups are ideal for students who understand their remaining requirements.
+In a small group setting, you and other students, along with the advisor, review important information about registration.
+You then meet briefly with your own advisor to review your degree progress and sign your Distribution of Study sheet.
+Then, the advisor removes your advising hold.
+These groups are ideal for students who understand their remaining requirements.

 Senior self pre-registration review

 Please call 412-624-4540 to set your pre-registration appointment.
-If you are unable to keep your appointment and do not call to reschedule 24 hours prior to your appointment time, when you call to reschedule, you will be rescheduled in a group pre-registration session.
+If you are unable to keep your appointment -- and didn’t call to reschedule 24 hours prior to your appointment time -- you may be required to attend a small group session to resolve the hold and follow up with an individual appointment after enrollment.

-For students who are studying abroad, email your advisor directly.
+If you are studying abroad, simply email your advisor directly.

 The Undergraduate Psychology Advising website now offers a new feature for keeping track of upcoming dates, deadlines and events.
-Please view our Google Calendar regularly for important information about upcoming events such as workshops, events and deadlines.
+Please view the Weekly Announcements regularly for important information about upcoming events such as workshops, events and deadlines.

 The Advising Office will send an e-mail every Friday that includes announcements of courses, employment opportunities, directed research and more from the department, university and broad field of psychology.
 These Weekly Announcements are also posted on our website at all times.